puremourning/ycmd-1/README.md

 git submodule update --init --recursive
 ```

-Then run `./build.py --clang-completer --omnisharp-completer`.
+Then run `./build.py --clang-completer --system-libclang`.
 This should get
 you going.

 For more detailed instructions on building ycmd, see [YCM's
-instructions][ycm-install] (ignore the Vim-specific parts).
+instructions][oblitum-ycm] (ignore the Vim-specific parts).

 API notes
 ---------